 Catwoman/Huntress catfight in this issue - including another great double-page spread.

-The story begins to move to a conclusion with this issue.
+The story begins to move to a conclusion.

-The mystery aspect of Hush goes into overdrive this issue as we have Batman doing battle with Jason Todd!
+The mystery aspect of Hush goes into overdrive as we have Batman doing battle with Jason Todd!

 From the art front, Selina once again drawn beautifully - a panel showing her down on her haunches is particularly well done.

-What with the return of Jason Todd, Batman is attacked psychologically as well as physically so the fight scene in this issue is particularly intense.
+What with the return of Jason Todd, Batman is attacked psychologically as well as physically so the ensuing fight scene is particularly intense.

 Oracle has been a presence in Hush since the very first issue but this time around Batman actually pays Barbara a visit in her clock tower aerie.

-It is the last issue of a series that has me seeing the best Jim Lee art I've ever seen!
+As the story draws to a close I'm seeing the best Jim Lee art I've ever seen!
 Better than his X-Men issues and better than his WildC.A.T.S. issues.
-Heck, these are even better than his New 52 issues.
+Heck, these are even better than his New 52 issues .
 This series is so deserving of the absolute edition that they gave it.

 Since the beginning, Batman is being observed by a mysterious bandaged figure, obviously the mastermind.
 This issue is the big reveal.
 And yes, this mysterious figure is Hush.

-Amazingly, this is the least exciting issue of the bunch.
-Not really anti-climactic, it feels more like an issue-long epilogue.
+Amazingly, the Hush subplot is the least enticing aspect of Hush.
+Not really anti-climactic, it feels more like a long epilogue.
 I'd still pick it up because a lot of the loose ends are neatly taken cared of here; plus some tangents for future storylines and permanent changes because of the arc are established.

 That's it for us and that's it for Hush.
 Get it?
-That's if for 'Hush', oh, nevermind.
+That's it for 'Hush', oh, nevermind.